MedHK23/OmniFM-DR/README.md

 <!-- give a introduction of your project -->
 ## Details

  We have built a multimodal multitask model for DR data, aiming to solve all tasks in this field with one model, such as report generation, disease detection, disease question answering, and even segmentation.
-Without any fine-tuning, our model has achieved SOTA results in report generation, and also achieved close to SOTA results in tasks such as disease detection and question answering.
+Without any fine-tuning, our model has achieved satisfactory results in report generation, disease detection and question answering.

 <!-- Insert a pipeline of your algorithm here if got one -->
 <div align="center">